All Episodes

 In this country, in the United States of America, right now, today, August the 5th, 2010, regardless of your race, regardless of your sex, your gender, or your orientation, you have more liberty and more opportunity to change anything about your life that you don't like than anywhere else in the world.

-And realize the good fortune you have had to be born in this country.
+It is time to stop thinking of yourself as a victim of America, of unfairness, of inequality, and realize the good fortune you have had to be born in this country.

-Because regardless of where you grew up, regardless of where you live, regardless of where you're born, regardless of whether you're gay, straight, or like goats, you have more liberty and more opportunity whether you haven't married a rich woman who inherited her money from a guy who inherited his money who died in a helicopter.
+Because regardless of where you grew up, regardless of where you live, regardless of where you're born, regardless of whether you're gay, straight, or like goats, you have more liberty and more opportunity, whether you haven't married a rich woman who inherited her money from a guy who inherited his money who died in a helicopter.

 Your lot in life is not because you live in America.